Leadership

 Assistant Vice Provost for Sponsored Projects

 Sylvia facilitates sponsored project activities across the George Washington University and provides leadership to the central sponsored projects office.
-In this role, she oversees compliance review and submission of proposals, negotiation of a wide variety of agreements, subawards and award management.
+In this role, she oversees compliance review and submission of proposals, negotiation of a wide variety of agreements, subawards, and award management.

-Sylvia has over 25 years of experience in all aspects of sponsored projects administration: pre-award, award acceptance and negotiation, post-award, subaward management, compliance, and reporting.
-Sylvia has participated in National Council of University Research Administrators (NCURA) meetings as presenter and moderator.
+Sylvia has over 25 years of experience in all aspects of sponsored projects administration: pre-award, award acceptance and negotiation, post-award, sub-award management, compliance, and reporting.
+Sylvia has participated in National Council of University Research Administrators (NCURA) meetings as a presenter and moderator.
 She currently serves on the NCURA Select Committee on Global Affairs and co-chairs the NCURA Global Working Group.

-Prior to her tenure in research administration, Sylvia worked in international development as a member of the startup team setting up the American University in Bulgaria and managed USAID/American Schools and Hospitals Abroad funded constructions, business systems, library acquisition and operations projects.
+Prior to her tenure in research administration, Sylvia worked in international development as a member of the startup team setting up the American University in Bulgaria and managed USAID/American Schools and Hospitals Abroad funded constructions, business systems, library acquisition, and operations projects.
 Sylvia also served on national and international working groups for outreach and technical assistance for nongovernmental organizations in transitional economies.